LearnTeachCode/intro-javascript-class/week-6/6-2-firebase-login-challenges.md

 ### Challenge 1:

-Looking at the documentation linked to above, identify the name of the ***property*** (which belongs to every Firebase user object) that most likely contain's the username.
+Looking at the documentation linked to above, identify the name of the ***property*** (which belongs to every Firebase user object) that most likely contains the username.

 ### Challenge 2: